We’ve got an idea.

 Step 2: Choose what to make

-- Note: Some initial mask donations have not held up in the wash or do not fit well on a face.
-For this reason, masks with shoestring ties and elastic ponytail holders cannot be accepted.
+- Note: Masks must be able to hold up through multiple washings and fit well on the face.
+For this reason, masks with shoestring ties and elastic ponytail holders are not accepted.
 If you have a pattern with ties, please be confident that the ties will hold up to multiple washes.
 Contact us with questions about modifications.

 - Must be a medical gown that ties in the back; long sleeves are required; mid-thigh length is sufficient.

 - Any pattern you find, meeting this description will work.